 - Two generations of “E” type (electronic) magazines.

-Each roll film magazine is comprised of a shell and insert (spool holder).
-With “A” type and later magazines, you load the spool holder with film, insert it into the magazine shell and finish winding the film on to the first frame.
+Specialist magazines exist for 35mm and 70mm film and each roll film magazine is comprised of a shell and insert, called a “spool holder”.
+With one exception, you simply load the spool holder with film, insert it into the magazine shell and finish winding the film on to the first frame.

-In the case of the A70 70mm film magazine, up to 16ft of film is first loaded into metal canisters resembling oversized 35mm cans, which are then loaded into the spool holder before that is in turn loaded into the shell.
+In the case of the A70 70mm film magazine, up to 16ft of film is first loaded into metal canisters resembling oversized 35mm cans and these are then loaded into the spool holder before that is in turn loaded into the shell.

 With the exception of the “manual” magazines, the letter denotes the family of magazine.
 Excluded from these simple rules are the instant film backs and cut sheet film holders, which I discuss later in this article.